JohanAxell/IoT_humidor_project/README.md

 ### Download our project:

 You can do this either by cloning the repository (instructions can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).) or by pressing “Code” and then “Download ZIP”.
+Place the files in to a directory.

 ![image](https://user-images.githubusercontent.com/90699893/177184189-e95fbb42-11e9-4ce6-a766-2c2fbd581957.png)